Approved by the Executive Board July 2013, Tab 16

 Access to digital documents, whether born-digital or converted to digital format, must be maintained through digital preservation.
 While it is best to preserve items in their original format, sometimes the best preservation decision is to reformat an item so that the intellectual content remains available to users even if the original object does not.

-The Association supports the development of standards for digital preservation, including ISO 16363, Trusted Digital Repository (TDR) Checklist, ISO 14721, Open Archival Information System Reference Model, ISO 20653, and Producer Archive Interface Methodology Abstract Standard.
+The Association supports the development of standards for digital preservation.
+The Association supports the Web Content Accessibility Guidelines (WCAG).
 The Association also promotes further investigation into metadata, software, operating systems, and information lifecycle management techniques that will impact the preservation of digital works.
 The Association supports the use of library-led and open access initiatives to preserve digital content.
 Cooperation with publishers and other information vendors is necessary for the development of uniform standards and strategies to ensure that information is not lost when a vendor is no longer maintaining it.

 Publishers and vendors have a responsibility to ensure that products sold to law libraries do not exacerbate the preservation problem.
 The Association will communicate its members’ needs for permanent, durable materials to publishers and vendors in order to increase the longevity of products offered to law libraries.

-Permanent public access to government information, legal records, and history, especially primary source legal documents, is essential to society.
-The Association will raise public awareness for this issue by providing outreach and information to concerned individuals, organizations, and government bodies and will support member libraries in their efforts to do the same.
-The Association also supports the work of other organizations, including the American Library Association, working towards the same goal.
+Permanent public access to government information, legal records, and history, especially primary source legal documents, is essential to a democratic society.
+Through its government relations program, the Association will raise public awareness for the need for preservation by providing outreach and information to concerned individuals, organizations, and government bodies.